 Where are they now?

 With many of these airframes exceeding 40 years old, it’s no big surprise to hear that most have been scrapped.
 However, a handful live on in service, and a few are being preserved for future generations to enjoy.
+Most of the ones that live on in service were converted to cargo aircraft and are some of the later Boeing 747s Pan Am received.

 However, our absolute favorite is N727PA, a 747-200, which has ended up in Sweden, of all places.
 Here, it is being kept spick and span as a functional hostel for travelers to the country, located on the fringes of Stockholm Airport (ARN).